w3c/vc-di-ecdsa-test-suite/README.md

 To specifically test only the localhost implementation, modify the test suite to filter implementations based on a specific tag in your local configuration file.

-For instance, if your `.localImplementationsConfig.cjs` config file looks like the config above, you can adjust the tag used in each test suite by modifying `./config/runner.json` to filter the implementations by `localhost` and other tags.
+For instance, if your `.localImplementationsConfig.cjs` configuration file looks like the one above, you can adjust the tag used in each test suite by modifying `./config/runner.json` to filter the implementations by `localhost` and other tags.

 ### Changing the Test Tag